Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Projected Monotone Flow

 \subsubsection{Safety and Stability of Projected Monotone Flow}

 We now show that the projected monotone flow is safe, meaning that the constraint set $\Cc$ is forward invariant, and the solution set $\SOL(F, \Cc)$ is stable.
-Forward invariance of $\Cc$ follows directly from Nagumo's Theorem.
+Forward invariance of $\Cc$ follows directly from Lemma~\ref{lem:proj-feedback}.
 The equilibria of the projected monotone flow correspond to solutions to~$\VI(F, \Cc)$.
-Finally, stability of a solution $x^*$ can be certified using the Lyapunov function
+Finally, stability of a solution $x^*$ can be certified using the Lyapunov function $ V(x) = \frac{1}{2}\norm{x - x^*}^2$, as a consequence of~\cite[Chapter 3.2, Theorem 1(ii)]{JPA-AC:84} \new{or~\cite[Theorems~1 and~2]{DG-BB:04}}.
+These properties are summarized next.